alicewangzm/MHeart/README.md

 # MHeart

 MHeart is a website developed during Hack the North in 2021.
-Authors: Mingyu Liu, Raven Xu, Zimeng Wang
+Authors: Mingyu Liu, Raven Xu, Alice Wang

 *MHeart -- Always here(**hear**) for you*